-Stakeholder engagement

-We are dedicated to fostering strong and constructive relationships with our stakeholders.
+Stakeholder engagement We are dedicated to fostering strong and constructive relationships with our stakeholders.

-We believe that lasting partnerships are built on shared goals, consistent engagement and meaningful dialogue.
-To achieve this, we actively identify and engage with individuals, communities and organisations impacted by our activities, ensuring their voices are heard and their expectations understood.
+We believe that lasting partnerships are built on Our stakeholder list is updated yearly to reflect shared goals, consistent engagement and meaningful evolving needs and priorities, enabling us to maintain dialogue.
+To achieve this, we actively identify open, transparent and collaborative interactions. and engage with individuals, communities and organisations impacted by our activities, ensuring their voices are heard and their expectations understood.